 3 cups toasted walnuts, chopped

 Combine flour, baking powder, baking soda, salt, cinnamon, nutmeg and allspice in a medium bowl; whisk to blend.
 Using electric mixer, beat pumpkin and sugars until blended.
 Gradually beat in eggs, vanilla, oil and ginger.
-Stir in dry ingredients in 4 additions alternately in 3 additions.
+Stir dry ingredients into the pumpkin mixture alternating with buttermilk in three additions.
 Stir in nuts and chips last.

 Fill lined muffin cups 3/4 full with batter; likewise mini loaf pans that have been greased or lined with parchment.